 Read more

-"The referents to whom I owe a great deal are two physicists who are no longer with us: Giuliano Preparata and Emilio Del Giudice.
+“The thinkers I owe a great deal to are two physicists who are no longer with us: Giuliano Preparata and Emilio Del Giudice.
 What do these two physicists have to do with Oversuspension?
-These...
+These two t...

 Read more

-Entropy and motorcycles: why stability is a matter of system order In thermodynamics, entropy measures the degree of disorder of a system.
-Higher entropy means greater disorganization of the forces...
+Entropy and motorcycles: why stability is a matter of system order.
+In thermodynamics, entropy measures the degree of disorder of a system.
+Higher entropy means greater disorganization of the force...

 Read more

-92 cm²: The only piece of rubber separating you from the asphalt For most people, a motorcycle is power, sound, freedom.
-But for those who understand dynamics, a motorcycle is above all this: two p...
+92 cm²: The only patch of rubber separating you from the asphalt For most people, a motorcycle means power, sound and freedom.
+But for those who understand dynamics, it is above all something far s...

 Read more